warren-bank/HLS-Proxy/README.md

     * show an enhanced technical trace (useful while debugging unexpected behavior)
 * _--acl-whitelist_ restricts proxy server access to clients at IP addresses in whitelist
   * ex: `"192.168.1.100,192.168.1.101,192.168.1.102"`
+* _--tls-cert_ is the filepath to a security certificate to use for HTTPS
+* _--tls-key_ is the filepath to the private key for the _--tls-cert_ security certificate
+* _--tls-pass_ is the filepath to a text file containing the security passphrase for the _--tls-key_ private key
+  * optional, not required when the _--tls-key_ private key was created without a security passphrase

 #### Examples: